Slicer/Slicer/Docs/developer_guide/python_faq.md

       ${MODULE_NAME}Lib/cool_maths
       )

-No that the `.py` extension is not necessary.
+Note that the `.py` extension is not necessary.